nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/lifecycle-management.md

 type: docs
 weight: 3
 description: |
-  Detailed architecture of package lifecycle state machine and enforcement.
+  Detailed architecture of package revision lifecycle state machine and enforcement.
 ---

 ## Overview

 The Engine enforces a strict lifecycle state machine for package revisions that governs their mutability, visibility, and progression from draft to published state.
-The lifecycle system ensures that packages follow a controlled workflow from creation through approval to deployment, with appropriate constraints at each stage.
+The lifecycle system ensures that package revisions follow a controlled workflow from creation through approval to deployment, with appropriate constraints at each stage.

 ### High-Level Architecture